 All About Provisional Returns: January Updates

-Well, that’s Christmas and New Year done, and we’ve all had plenty of time to clear our heads and face up to 2024!
+/Well, that’s Christmas and New Year done, and we’ve all had plenty of time to clear our heads and face up to 2024!
 So, Happy New Year, and let’s talk about… Tax!

 We know - it’s not the most thrilling subject, but a failure to deal with it in a timely manner will guarantee you interesting times as SARS starts asking pointed questions.

 So, what are the filing dates for 2024?
-Fortunately for all of us, these are no secret, SARS posts these on its
+Fortunately for all of us, these are no secret, SARS posts these on its website, but here’s an extract of the relevant information:

 Non-provisional returns are now past, but provisional returns have to be submitted before the 24th of this month (January 2024).
 If you need us to file your provisional return, please get in touch as soon as possible!